 Want to help translate the plugin or keep an existing translation up-to-date?
 Head on over to the translation site.

 Some strings are not translated when polls and surveys are embedded.
-You will have to translate them using a language pack on http://polldaddy.com/.
+You will have to translate them using a language pack on Crowdsignal.com.

-Each author that wants to create polls will need his or her own Polldaddy.com account.
+Each author that wants to create polls will need his or her own Crowdsignal.com account.

 Yes.
 You’ll be able to edit the polls they create from your blog.
-(You won’t be able to edit any of their non-blog, personal polls they create through Polldaddy.com.)
+(You won’t be able to edit any of their non-blog, personal polls they create through Crowdsignal.com.)